developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-4/guide/settings/index.md

 ## Overview

-Enterprise Keyboard (EKB) enhances and adds customization features onto the stock Android keyboard to provide a more effective means of inputting data into Zebra devices.
+Enterprise Keyboard (EKB) is an enhanced and customizable version of the stock Android keyboard that provides a more effective means of inputting data into Zebra devices.

 #### Primary EKB Benefits:
 * [Quick switching between languages](#languages)